ivanpaulovich/clean-architecture-manga/README.md

 ## The Clean Architecture

 The artifact result of an implementation of Clean Architecture is a software that encapsulate business rules in use cases and the enterprise rules in entities.
-Also the Use Cases are independent from every detail like User Interface, Data Access, Web Server or external agency.
+Also the Use Cases are independents from every detail like User Interface, Data Access, Web Server or any external agency.

 ![Clean Architecture by Uncle Bob](https://raw.githubusercontent.com/ivanpaulovich/manga/master/docs/CleanArchitecture-Uncle-Bob.jpg)
 > The Clean Architecture Diagram by [Uncle Bob](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html).